...

 What Termites Teach Us About Resilience in Nature

 Additionally, termites have perfected the art of sustainability.
 Their ability to build vast, regulated mounds allows them to thrive in extreme environments, from deserts to rainforests.
-These insects remind us of nature’s capacity for resilience and ingenuity.

 Do Termites Exist Everywhere?